Codex

 Moreover, much of this material may also prove valuable to students of traditional horary astrology as a closely related prognostic discipline.

-In a certain sense, this project also stands as a conscious counterpoint to the countless pseudo-masters selling attractive but practically useless systems that collapse under the test of real practice.
+In a certain sense, this project also stands as a conscious counterpoint to the many attractive but practically hollow systems that collapse under the test of real practice.

 Yes—it is entirely possible to study geomancy seriously through the material on this site and begin applying it meaningfully in practice.